davidlacedonia/javascript/es6_and_beyond/organization/README.md

 If the module you're importing with `* as ..` has a default export, it is named `default` in the namespace specified.
 All imported bindings are immutable and/or read-only.

-Declarations that occur as a result of an `import` are "hoisted"
+Declarations that occur as a result of an `import` are "_hoisted_".

 ```js
 foo();